-The Company requires that employees disclose any situations that reasonably would be expected to give rise to a conflict of interest.
-If you suspect that you have a conflict of interest, or something that others could reasonably perceive as a conflict of interest, you must report it to the Human Resources Department.
+The Company requires that Company Representatives disclose any situations that reasonably would be expected to give rise to a conflict of interest.
+If you suspect that you may have a conflict of interest, or something that others could reasonably perceive as a conflict of interest, you must report it to the Human Resources Department.
 The Human Resources Department will work with you to determine whether you have a conflict of interest, or will direct your report to the appropriate department in the Company, and, if a conflict is determined to exist, you will be assisted in determining how best to address the conflict.
-Although conflicts of interest are not automatically prohibited, they are not desirable and may only be waived as described in "Waivers of the Code" above.